 Highly requested in scrum, velocity is not necessarily an excellent indicator.
 We must also be careful not to confuse this indicator which aims to help the Product Owner to organize the sprints and productivity of a team.

-The velocity is based on an abstract indicator in the context of the story points and its increase or decrease as the sprint progresses will not necessarily indicate an increase or a decrease in productivity.
-Some teams adapt the velocity according to certain factors: better knowledge of the product, new difficulty encountered …
+It’s is based on an abstract indicator in the context of the story points and its increase or decrease as the sprint progresses will not necessarily indicate an increase or a decrease in productivity.
+Then some teams adapt the velocity according to certain factors: better knowledge of the product, new difficulty encountered …